UK watchdog fines Credit Suisse, Yorkshire Building Society

 It was also the first time that the watchdog, launched in April 2013 with a specific remit to protect consumers after a string of mis-selling scandals spanning decades, has fined the producer and distributor of a product at the same time.

-Almost 83,800 customers invested a total of 797.4 million pounds in the product, with YBS the distributor responsible for approximately 75 percent of the total amount invested.
+Almost 83,800 customers invested a total of 797.4 million pounds in the product, with YBS being distributor responsible for approximately 75 percent of the total amount invested.

 The FCA said the probability of achieving only the minimum return was 40-50 percent, and the probability of achieving the maximum return was close to zero percent.